okeri/ideapad-hacks/README.md

 # ideapad-hacks
 Yoga 920 fn-lock and conservation mode acpi platform driver.
 Actually it should be work on next models:
 Yoga 700, Yoga 710, Yoga 720, Yoga 900, Yoga 910, Yoga 920, but this information needs confirmation.
+Please NOTE: this code provided as is.
+You have to use it at your own risk.

 ## Building
 1. Be sure actual kernel headers installed(Checked